 Some VAs are generalists, some are specialists.
 At Sussex Business Bureau we handle a huge range of tasks and projects for our customers, everything from long term work to short term and one-off projects.
 Here are some of the most popular jobs our SME customers hand over to us:

 Varied admin services – Basic admin can eat up an enormous amount of time, especially when you don't like doing the work, find it really boring or far too challenging.
 An experienced VA will handle all sorts of admin, from managing your emails and diary to call handling, invoicing, basic credit control, record keeping, scheduling and confirming appointments, booking travel, accommodation and events, data entry, spreadsheet creation and management, database management, planning, email marketing analysis, basic accounts and bookkeeping.

 Customer service – It's tricky getting stuff done when the phone keeps ringing, orders keep flowing in, customers keep asking questions and you need to set aside time to handle returns.
 Fortunately customer service is the perfect task to outsource.
 You can arrange for calls to be forwarded to their line, they can handle follow-up calls and call-backs, write customer-facing emails and letters, handle feedback on social media, send out orders, deal with returns, basically anything that's needed to keep people happy and satisfied so they'll come back for more.

 If you'd like to explore the potential and find out exactly what an experienced local Sussex VA can do for you, feel free to contact us for an informal chat.
 No strings attached!

-Sussex Business Bureau provide Virtual Assistant services to sole traders and small businesses in Brighton and Sussex.
+Sussex Business Bureau provide Virtual Assistant services to sole traders and small businesses in Brighton and Sussex and the rest of the UK.
 We can tailor the service we provide according to your needs.

 See our feature - 29 Reasons why small businesses need a telephone answering service